metalbear-co/mirrord.dev/content/docs/prologue/quick-start.md

 - kubectl needs to be configured on the local machine.

+mirrord can be used in two ways:
+1. CLI Tool
+2. VS Code Extension

+#### CLI
 ### Installation
-mirrord can be used as a CLI tool or an extension for VS Code.

-#### CLI

 To install the CLI, run the following command: